jromich/django-aws-manager/README.rst

     (Available management commands: start, stop, state, start-wkdays-only, stop-wkdays-only)

-- Starting and stopping of the servers can be scheduled using chron or heroku scheduler with the management commands
+- Starting and stopping of the servers can be scheduled using chron or heroku scheduler using the management commands

+- The app can be run as a standalone application using the included project testproject